 5) The Scrum Field Guide: Practical Advice for Your First Year by, Mitch Lacey

 In 30 insightful and engaging chapters, Lacey explains what to do when implementing Scrum in a specific project or across an organization.
-This book covers all facets of implementation including: getting the team onboard, “emergency procedures” to get your project back on track, and core agile concepts.
-This text can't be used as a reference guide or training manual, but it will help immensely when it comes to really understanding the hands-on importance of Scrum.
+This book covers all facets of implementation, including getting the team onboard, “emergency procedures” to get your project back on track, and core agile concepts.
+This text can't be used as a reference guide or training manual, but it will help immensely when it comes to understanding the hands-on importance of Scrum.

 Page Count: 146

 |Get a step closer to becoming a certified ScrumMaster, take up this free CSM Exam Practice Test.|